automl/neps/docs/contributing/releasing.md

 To publish to PyPI:

-1. Get publishing rights, e.g., asking Danny or Maciej.
+1. Get publishing rights, e.g., asking Danny or Maciej or Neeratyoy.
 1. Be careful, once on PyPI we can not change things.
 1. Run